cfengine/documentation/manuals.markdown

 #### Ready to Start?

 If you are impatient to [get started](gettings-started.html) writing promises, now might be a good time to take a break from concepts and try out your first promises.

-**TODO: link to tutorials and examples**
+You can study the [examples](examples.html) and look things up in the [reference](reference.html) as you go along.

-If you want a solid foundation for your use of CFEngine continue reading this concept guide.
+If you want a solid foundation for your use of CFEngine, continue reading this concept guide.

 * TODO: Design Center
 * TODO: Multi-Site Support